MacRobertson Miller Airlines: Post-War and the Douglas DC-3

-After this merger the new MacRobertson Miller Airlines operated a network of more than 32,000 km, from Esperance in Western Australia to Groote Eylandt in the Northern Territory.
+After this merger, the new MacRobertson Miller Airlines operated a network of more than 32,000 km, from Esperance in Western Australia to Groote Eylandt in the Northern Territory.

 Air Beef

-A distinctive part of the MMA operation between 1950 and 1962 was 'Air Beef'.
+A distinctive part of the MMA operation between 1950 and 1962 was the Air Beef Scheme.
 This was the carrying of beef carcasses from Glenroy Station to the coastal port at Wyndham.
-'Air Beef' was originally founded as a partnership operation of Kimberley cattle ranchers, MMA and Australian National Airways.
-Instead of driving cattle to Wyndham for slaughter (where they often arrived in poor condition), an abattoir was built at Glenroy as well as a brand new all-weather airfield plus maintenance facilities and accommodation for the aircraft crews.
-The beef would be slaughtered, wrapped and chilled at Glenroy and flown to Wyndham, taking a matter of hours instead of the arduous six-week drive.
-MMA converted DC-3 VH-MMF (named RMA Fitzroy) to a freighter, including removing its autopilot, sound-deadening and (given the warm weather of the seasonal operation) its anti-ice equipment to maximise payload and allow three tons of beef to carried on each flight, with three round trips per day.
-ANA withdrew from Air Beef in 1953, leaving MMA to operate the service each year with the same aircraft - VH-MMF and its crew would be remotely stationed at Glenroy for the entire beef season (usually from May to September) each year.
-In later years crews would rotate in and out of Glenroy.
+Air Beef was originally founded as a partnership operation of Kimberley cattle ranchers, MMA, and Australian National Airways.
+Instead of driving cattle to Wyndham for slaughter (where they often arrived in poor condition), an abattoir was built at Glenroy, as well as a brand new all-weather airfield, plus maintenance facilities and accommodation for the aircraft crews.
+The beef would be slaughtered, wrapped, and chilled at Glenroy and flown to Wyndham, taking a matter of hours instead of the arduous six-week drive.
+MMA converted a DC-3 to a freighter, including removing its autopilot, sound-deadening, and (given the warm weather of the seasonal operation) its anti-ice equipment to maximise payload and allow 3 LT of beef to be carried on each flight, with three round trips per day.
+ANA withdrew from Air Beef in 1953, leaving MMA to operate the service each year with the same aircraft, and its crew would be remotely stationed at Glenroy for the entire beef season (usually from May to September) each year.
+In later years, crews would rotate in and out of Glenroy.
 The service ended in 1962 when road improvements in the Kimberley made it more cost-effective to transport live cattle to coastal abattoirs by road.